 Eczema is a skin condition that causes inflammation of the skin.
 Atopic dermatitis is the most common kind of eczema which affects around 1 in 3 babies and 16% of Australians.
 For babies presenting with eczema, it is often only temporary and is outgrown as their skin develops.
 However, it is not uncommon for the skin condition to carry on into adulthood.
 Flare-ups of eczema can cause a lot of discomfort, itching, and inflammation.
+In this article we explore how to treat eczema naturally.

 What Are The Signs Of Eczema?